tinegachris/tinegachris/README.md

 🤔 I’m looking for help with circuit design troubleshooting and testing methods.

-📫 How to reach me: Email, Twitter, LinkedIn
+📫 How to reach me: Email, Twitter, LinkedIn.

 😄 Pronouns: he/him

-⚡ Fun fact: I can cram🧠 🔟 digits with a 2️⃣ seconds ⏲ glance 👀!
+⚡ Fun fact: I can cram🧠 a 🔟 digits number with a 2️⃣ seconds ⏲ glance 👀!

+## Objective 🥅

+- Delve into electronic design and research work.

 <!--
 **tinegachris/tinegachris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.